RTR logo

 then

-would assign BASIC to 'part$'.
-If the last number is omitted or there are insufficient characters to the right of the specified position, MID$ returns with the right hand part of the string starting at the specified position.
+would set part$ to "BAS".
+If the third parameter is omitted or there are insufficient characters to the right of the specified position, MID$ returns the right hand part of the string starting at the specified position.
 Thus,

 For example,